MochiNishimiya/MochiNishimiya.github.io/content/posts/stack_unwinding.md

 ![](https://hackmd.io/_uploads/Sy7g7D_wh.png)

-After reading and learning about DWARF bytecode, I knew what I had to do next: Obtaining the real logic.
-Again, I used `readelf` to extract the code:
+After reading and learning about DWARF bytecode, I knew that I would need to extract the real flow in `.eh_frame`.
+Again, I used `readelf` to review all the code:

 ```sh
 ...